 Situation #1: Suzanne is hired as the gymnastics coach under a two-year contract with your school district.
-At the start of the employment you stipulated that you did not expect the coach position to extend beyond 185 consecutive days.
+At the start of the employment you stipulated that you did not expect the coach position to extend beyond six months.

 PERA Eligibility #1: Suzanne holds a seasonal position that is excluded from membership.
-As the employing school district you must monitor the coach position to ensure that it remains under 186 days.
+As the employing school district you must monitor the coach position to ensure that it remains at six months or less.

-Situation #2: Bruce has been working for your school district as the basketball coach under a five-year contract.
-In the first two school years, Bruce was excluded from PERA coverage because the basketball season was not expected to extend beyond 185 days and never did exceed that number of consecutive days.
+Situation #2: Bruce has been working for your school district as the basketball coach under a five-year contract for \$6,000 each four-month season.
+In the first two school years, Bruce was excluded from PERA coverage because the basketball season is not expected to exceed six months.
 At the start of the third year, you again exclude Bruce from PERA coverage under the seasonal exclusion.
-However during this year, the basketball team makes the state championship playoffs.
-This means that Bruce's coaching position for the third season will exceed 185 days.